-The cost of solicitation of proxies in the form enclosed herewith will be paid by the Company.
-Solicitation will be made primarily by mail, but regular employees of the Company, without additional remuneration, may solicit proxies by telephone, e-mail, facsimile and personal interviews.
-In addition, Computershare Investor Services will assist in solicitation of proxies.
+The cost of solicitation of proxies will be paid by the Company.
+Solicitation will include the preparation, assembly, printing and mailing of the Notice of Internet Availability of Proxy Materials, this Proxy Statement, the proxy and any additional solicitation of proxies from stockholders.
+Directors, officers and regular employees of the Company, without additional remuneration, may solicit proxies by telephone, e-mail, facsimile, personal interviews and other means.
+In addition, Computershare Investor Services will assist in the solicitation of proxies.
 The Company anticipates out-of-pocket costs associated with proxy solicitation.
 The Company will also request persons, firms and corporations holding shares in their names or in the names of their nominees, which are beneficially owned by others, to send proxy materials to and obtain proxies from such beneficial owners.
 The Company will reimburse such holders for their reasonable expenses.